William H. F. Fiedler: Politics

+Congress

 He was elected as a Democrat to the Forty-eighth Congress, serving in office from March 4, 1883 – March 3, 1885, but was an unsuccessful candidate for reelection.

-Later career and death
+Later career

 After leaving Congress, he was appointed postmaster of Newark on March 29, 1886, and served until October 1, 1889.
 He resumed his former business pursuits until 1905, when he engaged in the real estate business and in banking.

 He was an unsuccessful candidate for mayor in 1904.

+Death and burial

 He died in Newark on January 1, 1919, and was interred in Fairmount Cemetery in Newark.